 About the Adviser and Special Projects role

-2022 sees the establishment of a new mentoring and advisory role at St Mark’s.
-The position involves supporting students – including leaders and candidates for student leadership positions – through mentoring, training programs, and follow-up to Learning and Wellbeing Reviews.
+The Adviser and Special Projects supports students – including leaders and candidates for student leadership positions – through mentoring, training programs, and follow-up to Learning and Wellbeing Reviews.
 It also includes undertaking project-based and strategic work for the College.

-Dr Rachel Buxton has taken on this role, having served for the past two years as Director of Learning.
-She will use her skills and experience as an educator, strategist, and mentor to help students and the College more broadly.
+Dr Rachel Buxton took on this role in 2022, having served for the past two years as Director of Learning.
+She uses her skills and experience as an educator, strategist, and mentor to help students and the College more broadly.